Lastaapps/fb-pages-discord-bot/README.md

 ## Facebook Graph API

 This is the preferred mode.
-After you set up the server, a link will be printed to the console.
+After you set up the server, an expected login link will be printed to the console.
 You send the link to page admins, they get redirected to a Facebook authorization page where they give your app a basic permission.
 Then you create a Discord bot and add it to your server.